anoushkrit/Psoriasis-Prediction/README.md

 * Are your joints swelled up?
 * What according is the disease you are having?
 Does that disease disturb you?

+_The questions are asked to create a basic understanding of features that have to be taken into consideration by the NewsReporter's Brains's Machine Learning Models_

 ## An Unsupervised Learning Approach

 Indeed an interesting problem because this could have been a plane and simple Supervised Learning Approach.